 Some countries use a general national framework to guide the overall state disaster response and do not have specific guidance for the use of their militaries in civil protection generally or in climate activities specifically.
-This is the case in Bangladesh, Lithuania, and Sweden, as Table 2.1 shows.
+This is the case in Bangladesh and Sweden, as Table 2.1 shows.
 Bangladesh, for example, uses its National Plan for Disaster Management to guide a whole of government approach to disaster planning and response, and this does not specify particular roles or policies for the military.
 The plan notes, however, that it "will also be critical to define the relative [disaster management]...responsibilities of military and civilian organizations."
-Lithuania likewise uses a national whole-of-government framework-the Law on Crisis Management and Civil Protection-to guide overall response without specifying policies for the military, charging the National Crisis Management Centre with harmonizing policies and procedures within this framework.
-Sweden too uses national laws to guide civil protection, specifying responsibilities for national and local civilian agencies, and these laws do not provide for use of the military in civil protection or climate activities.
+Sweden likewise uses a national whole-of-government framework-the Civil Protection Act and the Act on Municipal and County Council Measures Prior to and During Extraordinary Events in Peacetime and during Periods of Heightened Alert-to guide overall response, specifying responsibilities for national and local civilian agencies without specifying the role of the military in civil protection or climate activities.